A Guide to Craft Breweries in Philadelphia

 Attic Brewing

-What started as a homebrewing project in an attic apartment (hence the name), Attic Brewing has since evolved into a full craft brewing operation based in Philadelphia’s Germantown neighborhood.
+What started as a homebrewing project in an attic apartment, Attic Brewing has since evolved into a full craft brewing operation based in Philadelphia’s Germantown neighborhood.
 Serving as a hub for one of Philadelphia’s most historic, diverse and culturally-rich communities, portions of profits are donated to support neighborhood initiatives and organizations.
 Sustainable efforts include no plasticware and the use of re-purposed materials throughout the taproom, with spent grain donated to local gardens, farms and bakeries.
 An ever-changing tap list includes IPAs, brown, pale and Belgian ales, stouts and more.

 Wissahickon Brewing